MrShieh-X/console-minecraft-launcher/README-en.md

 The configurations are storing in a JSON file named cmcl.json in the launcher running directory (`userDirectory/.config/cmcl` under Linux), you can edit them by a file editor (need to know JSON tutorial, backup before modification) or the program arguments `config <config name> <content>` (see Help Documentation Configuration Related).<br/>
 If you edit configurations by a file editor, the configuration name and text configuration content need to be enclosed in double quotes ("").<br/>
 If you edit by command, if the configuration content contains spaces, it needs to be enclosed in double quotes ("").<br/>
-You can view this content through the options `config --view`.
+You can view this content through the options `config --view`.<br/>
+Note: For configurations whose type is Boolean, its value can be `true` which means "yes", or `false` which means "no".

 | Configuration Name      | Type        | Meaning                                                                                                                                       |
 |-------------------------|-------------|-----------------------------------------------------------------------------------------------------------------------------------------------|